What is non-specific mechanical low back pain?

 - Pain so severe that it prevents sleep or daily activity despite simple measures

 These features may indicate something other than simple mechanical low back pain and require a proper assessment to rule out serious pathology.
+According to NICE guideline NG59 on low back pain and sciatica, a clinical assessment is far more useful than routine imaging for directing treatment in most cases.

 If your symptoms are severe or you are in extreme pain, go to A&E or call 999.